slp-rl/slamkit/README.md

 ### Extract features

-The script works in a similar way to the original version, but expects input of a different type. instead of a folder with audio files in it we expect jsonl with the format
+The script works in a similar way to the original version, but expects input of a different type. instead of a folder with audio files in it we expect a `jsonl` with the format
 ```
 {"prompt_path" : "path/to/prompt.wav", "chosen_path" : "path/to/chosen.wav", "rejected_path" : "path/to/other.wav"}
 ```